 Targeted policy, regulation, and guidance can ensure systematic integration of nature risk and opportunities in financial decisions and align financial flows with the forthcoming targets of the Post-2020 Global Biodiversity Framework.
-Working with central banks, financial regulators, and supervisors, MoFs can take action in the following areas:^{224,eeee}
+Working with central banks, financial regulators, and supervisors, MoFs can take action in the following areas: 225,eeee

-- Identify nature-aligned investments through developing and implementing sustainable investment taxonomies, labels, principles, or other approaches informed by science.225 These approaches should identify activities that are harmful to nature and should not be financed (possibly with a plan to phase them out over time) and activities that are aligned with nature-related goals (as in the EU Taxonomy).226 These frameworks should be aligned with international standards, principles, and best practices.
+- Identify nature-aligned investments through developing and implementing sustainable investment taxonomies, labels, principles, or other approaches informed by science.226 These approaches should identify activities that are harmful to nature and should not be financed (possibly with a plan to phase them out over time) and activities that are aligned with nature-related goals (as in the EU Taxonomy).227 These frameworks should be aligned with international standards, principles, and best practices.
 Interoperability and usability should be prioritized.
-Approaches to identify nature-aligned investments can promote the standardization of nature-related metrics for reporting and enable the aggregation of projects.^{227,ffff} - Develop an integrated climate-nature financial sector policy framework^{gggg} or strategy, such as a sustainable finance roadmap, that includes the implementation of precautionary policy that identifies exceptionally harmful business activities contributing to high levels of nature-related risk (such as deforestation) and directs relevant authorities to phase out financing of these activities.
-The strategy can redirect the economy to reduce the drivers of nature loss over time. - Implement relevant financial regulation, supervision, and risk assessment measures to ensure that macro-financial stability monitoring and stress testing include nature-related risks, and that natureeeee The World Bank's Toolkits for Policymakers to Green the Financial System has toolkits covering several of these action areas (World Bank 2021d).
+Approaches to identify naturealigned investments can promote the standardization of nature-related metrics for reporting and enable the aggregation of projects.^{228,ffff} - Develop an integrated climate-nature financial sector policy framework^{gggg} or strategy, such as a sustainable finance roadmap, that includes the implementation of precautionary policy that identifies exceptionally harmful business activities contributing to high levels of nature-related risk (such as deforestation) and directs relevant authorities to phase out financing of these activities.
+The strategy can redirect the economy to reduce the drivers of nature loss over time. - Implement relevant financial regulation, supervision, and risk assessment measures to ensure that macro-financial stability monitoring and stress testing include nature-related risks, and that naturerelated criteria are incorporated into risk assessments of financial institutions and the financial sector more broadly. hhhh eeee The World Bank's Toolkits for Policymakers to Green the Financial System has toolkits covering several of these action areas (World Bank 2021d).